nirgeier/DockerLabs/README.md

 ---

-# Docker

 ### Preface

 - Prior to Docker we had to use 3<sup>rd</sup> party tools for virtualization
 - Docker relay on Linux Kernel 3.8.13 and above.
-This version added the required features for executing Docker at kernel level
+- This version added the required features for executing Docker at kernel level
 - Docker is based upon [Linux Container](#what-is-a-container)

 ---